 The data starts with a byte that is a magic number.
 Then the size of the data stored, in bytes, and then the data itself.
 This data, however, doesn't start right after dstart: it starts at dstart, which is expressed as an offset, in bytes, since the beginning of the Data.
-I conceived struct field labels to be any expression evaluating to an integer, which would be..., bytes obviously.
+I conceived struct field labels to be any expression evaluating to an integer, which would be interpreted as a number of bytes, obviously.